Terezin Concentration Camp near Prague – tickets, tours with transport, prices, hours

 The living conditions in the Ghetto were poor, and the executions were regular.

-As a result, the Bohušovice basin close to Terezin Concentration Camp used to dump the bodies couldn’t keep pace.
+As a result, the Bohušovice basin close to the Terezin Concentration Camp used to dump the bodies just couldn’t keep up with the pace.

 With pressure mounting, the Nazis eventually built a crematorium towards the south of the Town.